We have currently reviewed 2 Monoprice headphones. They're a big electronics retailer that also produces their own headphone line.

 - Monolith: The Planar magnetic lineup from Monoprice that covers both open and closed back headphones.

-The best Monoprice headphones for audio quality are the Monoprice Hi-Fi Active Noise Cancelling.
+The best Monoprice headphones for audio quality are the Hi-Fi Active Noise Cancelling.
 While the Monoprice Enhanced Active Noise Cancelling have a better isolation and mixed usage performance overall, they're difficult to find or discontinued in most places.
 However, if you want the best sounding Monoprice headphones that we've tested so far, it's a great choice.
-They are not the most comfortable and can feel a bit stiff once on your head, but they have a decently well balanced audio reproduction, they're lightweight and isolate enough for commuting.
+They are not the most comfortable but they have a decently well-balanced audio reproduction, they're lightweight and isolate enough for commuting.

 Monoprice makes a wide variety of affordable headphones.
 They have cheap wireless and noise canceling models but their Monolith lineup, especially, offers planar magnetic headphones at a lower cost than most of the competition.
 They also have a lot of headphone types so you can find what best suit you use case and preference.
 However, the headphones we've reviewed so far from Monoprice do not have the best build quality, and their isolation performance has been a bit inconsistent from model to model.